 Growing up in the 90s and early 2000s, trying to find an identity wasn’t exactly the easiest.
 You do a lot of shapeshifting until you find something that fits.
-Or rather, you find others representing that identity that accept you into their world.
+Or rather, you find others representing that identity that accepts you into their world.
 I grew up with a lot of kids who skateboarded or biked and eventually I got my first skateboard – something cheap from the local Walmart that got the job done but couldn’t compare to the latest decks and trucks from companies like Birdhouse and Blind.
 We’d set up flimsy ramps in driveways and head down to the nearby convenience store to show off the moves we could barely nail.
 It was one of the best times of my life.

 It’s clear that Jonah Hill has experienced that same subset of culture.
 His directorial debut, Mid90s, fully encapsulates a very specific time and place that expels nostalgia about as much as it does heart.
 Centered around 13-year-old Stevie (played by Sunny Suljic, who recently did the voicework for Atreus in God of War), the film takes place during the summer in Los Angeles as he discovers a group of skaters that he immediately befriends and starts hanging out with every day.
 Of course, they become a huge influence on him and that influence is felt back home when his older brother Ian (Lucas Hedges) picks on him and his single mother, Dabney (Katherine Waterston), struggles to control the two while providing them with a good life.